alexander-jiang/halite3_bot/journal.md

   - also investigating a "defensive" navigation system to be used when returning to base with large amounts of halite (avoiding collisions with enemies while in enemy territory should boost efficiency and overall performance)
+- There's an interesting board seed: 1545020736.
+It doesn't have much halite (around 102k) so you need to make use of the inspire mechanic and also limit ship production.
+Could be an interesting test case to see if the ship spawning is tuned well (and also could be used to test a "hit and run" strategy where you intentionally collide with enemy ships and collect the combined resources)

 ### 12/15/2018
 - Submitted bot v3.1 as the submission v4: v3.1 includes some small updates to v3: